 3. Compile 50 Points and Submit Written Work

-All candidates must submit a Proposed Plan for Written Work as the first step towards Fellowship.
+All candidates submit a Proposed Plan for Written Work during the application process.
 To get started, first assess into which category you will submit your work.

 Candidates have a maximum of three years from the date of application to complete the Fellowship process.
 Visit the Important Dates and Deadlines page for more information on when specific items need to be submitted.